torik42/YaLafi/README.md

 of a real LaTeX system.
 We assume that only “reasonable” macros are used, lower-level TeX operations are not supported.
-If necessary, they should be placed in a LaTeX file “hidden” for the filter (compare option --skip of yalafi.shell in section [Example application](#example-application)).
+If necessary, they should be enclosed in \\LTskip{...}
+or be placed in a LaTeX file “hidden” for the filter (compare option --skip of yalafi.shell in section [Example application](#example-application)).
 A list of remaining incompatibilities must contain at least the following